Dry Eye Services New Hampshire

 Treatments and Solutions

-Dry eye has no definitive cure, but the symptoms can be treated.
+Dry eye has no definitive cure, but the symptoms can be treated based on what is causing your dry eyes.
+Our highly trained staff and dry eye providers will work with you to provide relief and comfort.
 Treatments include artificial tear eye drops, Punctal plugs, Restasis, Omega-3 Herbal Supplements and Lipiflow all of which can bring relief to dry eyes.

 The most popular and widely available of all dry eye treatment is supplemental lubrication, or artificial tears to improve to poor tear film on the surface of the eye.
 There are many types and brands of lubricating eye medications.
 Over-the-counter artificial tears can provide quick but temporary symptom relief and help lubricate eyes.
 Most generic or store name brands have preservatives that can aggravate the condition, and can even kill corneal cells making your dry eyes worse.
 Tears that promise to “get the red out” may reduce circulation in the eye, decrease production of the tear film, and eventually make your eyes even drier.